Andreas-aha/CM_RL_Driver/README.md

-# CM_RL_Driver
+# Soft Actor-Critic as Race Driver in CarMaker
-Repo for bachelor thesis "Soft Actor-Critic as Race Driver in CarMaker" This repo contains a project folder for CM and the thesis.
+Repository for bachelor thesis "Soft Actor-Critic as Race Driver in CarMaker" This repo contains a project folder for CM and the thesis.